• About Us

 Prior to listening to Dr. Perry’s speech, I honestly thought the answer to this question was that politics has been failing social workers, but Dr. Perry calls us out on how we can do more and should be doing a lot more.
 As social workers, we are interested in making a change, but it is how we go about it that is coming into question.
 What the above speech and article do (excellently) is get us to think about where and how we want to be involved.
 Social Workers need to be involved more in politics.

 Where I struggle with politics is the much talked about notion of “Policy to Practice”.
 As people in the helping profession, we all have a notion of what helping others entails.
-We have the power to help heal individuals, families, schools, and communities yet our voice is not always heard by policymakers.
-Similar to Dr. Perry, I wondered why our expertise and knowledge continue to not inform policy.
+We have the power to help heal individuals, families, schools, and communities yet our voice is not always heard by policy makers.
+Similar to Dr. Perry, I wondered why our expertise and knowledge continues to not inform policy.
 What gets in the way?

-Another example of failed policies and a lack of evidence based interventions being funded can be seen in how homelessness is being addressed.
-According to a press release by The U.S. Housing and Urban Development in 2010,
+Another example of failed policies and lack of evidence based interventions being funded can be seen in how homelessness is being addressed.
+According to a press release by The U.S. Housing and Urban development in 2010,

 “When an individual or a family becomes homeless for the first time, the cost of providing them housing and services can vary widely, from $581 a month for an individual’s stay in an emergency shelter in Des Moines, Iowa to as much as $3,530 for a family’s monthly stay in emergency shelter in Washington, D.C.
 The U.S. Department of Housing and Urban Development today released three studies on the cost of ‘first-time’ homelessness; life after transitional housing for homeless families; and strategies for improving access to mainstream benefits programs”

-Are we ensuring policymakers know that we are fighting for the poor, marginalized, and oppressed on a daily basis to help improve their quality of life and to reduce dependency on government services?
+Are we ensuring policy makers know that we are fighting for the poor, marginalized, and oppressed on a daily basis to help improve their quality of life and to reduce dependency on government services?
 This is the challenge that we need to take head on, and Dr. Perry reminds us of how powerful social workers can be at the policy making level.
-To truly serve our clients, we have to address and engage on a policy level because helping one client at a time is only a temporary fix that may be impeded further without proper funding.
+To truly serve our clients, we have to address and engage on a policy level because helping one client at a time is only temporary fix which may be impeded further without proper funding.

 Share this: